photodude/DualVNH5019MotorShieldMod3/README.md

 Set brake for motor 1, 2,3 4.

 - `unsigned int getM1CurrentMilliamps()`
 Returns current reading from motor 1 in milliamps.
+See the notes in the "Current readings" section below.

 - `unsigned int getM2CurrentMilliamps()`
 Returns current reading from motor 2 in milliamps.
+See the notes in the "Current readings" section below.

 - `unsigned int getM3CurrentMilliamps()`
 Returns current reading from motor 3 in milliamps.
+See the notes in the "Current readings" section below.

 - `unsigned int getM4CurrentMilliamps()`
 Returns current reading from motor 4 in milliamps.
+See the notes in the "Current readings" section below.

 - `unsigned char getM1Fault()`
 Returns 1 if there is a fault on motor driver 1, 0 if no fault.